 Market rates inform the price of labor, so it tends to remain static.
 But know that low labor prices beget poor work, and high labor prices beget excellent work.

-Many charge by the hour, but there may also be a single flat rate for the job itself.
+Many charge by the hour, but there may also be a flat rate for the job.
 Some materials take more time to install, while complex home shapes can require more equipment and work.

 You may benefit from asking your contractors how they itemize everything they have to do.
-Labor charges usually manifest themselves as $1-$4 per square foot.
+Labor charges usually cost $1-$4 per square foot.

 Removal